-If the current settings in this mode would result in an image that is excessively dark or bright, the LCD display will grow dark or bright to show that effect, but only if a menu option is set a certain way.
-If you want to see how the final image would look while viewing it on the display, go to screen 3 of the Custom menu and set the Live View Display option to Setting Effect On.
-If the option is set to Setting Effect Off, then the display will show a normal image even in unusually bright or dark conditions.
-That option is discussed further in Chapter 7.
+If the current settings in this mode would result in an image that is excessively dark or bright, the LCD display will grow dark or bright to show that effect, but only if the Live View Display option on screen 7 of the Camera Settings2 menu is set to Setting Effect On.
+If that option is set to Setting Effect Off, the display will show a normal image even in unusually bright or dark conditions.

-Sony has programmed the RX10 III not to use apertures more narrow than f/11 in this shooting mode; if you aim the camera at a bright subject in Shutter Priority mode, you may see the f/11 aperture setting blink, indicating that the exposure cannot be made properly under current conditions.
+Sony has programmed the RX10 IV not to use apertures more narrow than f/11 in this shooting mode; if you aim the camera at a bright subject in Shutter Priority mode, you may see the f/11 aperture setting blink, indicating that the exposure cannot be made properly under current conditions.
 This is apparently because Sony has determined that an aperture of f/16 is too likely to cause lens diffraction that has a negative impact on image sharpness.
 If you want to use an aperture setting of f/16, you will have to use Aperture Priority Mode, Manual exposure mode, or Program mode.
 (This limitation does not apply when you are recording videos in this mode.)